nachocarracedo/gigtat_twitter_alert/README.md

 ## GIGTAT twitter alerts

-This script will check music festival twitter accounts and will scan tweets looking for keywords.
+This script will check twitter accounts and will scan tweets looking for keywords.
 If keywords are found an email is sent with the twitter account, time of posting, and tweet text.
 See gigtat_twitter_alert.py for accounts and kewords.

-First time the script is run, if *./csv/last_tweet.csv* doesn't exist, the script will check the last 3 tweets for each account.
+First time the script is run, if *./csv/last_tweet.csv* doesn't exist, the script will check the last 2 tweets for each account.
 Following executions of the script will check only new tweets.

 A log of all tweets that have keywords in it will be saved in /csv/tweet_hits.csv.